Sheffield Steeldogs can do no wrong as they convincingly won their play-off quarter final last night, having already been crowned league champions.

 “We know we can do it as we have been doing it consistently all season.’’

-Such attitude was on display at Ice Sheffield as the Steeldogs raced into an 8-0 lead against Billingham before conceding three late consolation goals in the final 20 minutes in their 13-6 aggregate win.
+Such attitude was on display at Ice Sheffield last night as the Steeldogs raced into an 8-0 lead against Billingham before conceding three late consolation goals in the final 20 minutes during their 13-6 aggregate win.

-Captain, Lewis Bell, said: ‘‘Being one of the three former EPL teams that dropped down into the new format, we’ve had teams raising their games against us when they’ve come and played us throughout the year.
+Captain, Lewis Bell, said: ‘‘Being one of the three former EPL [English Premier League] teams that dropped down into the new format, we’ve had teams raising their games against us when they’ve come and played us throughout the year.

 The Steeldogs’ semi-final opponents will be Solihull Barons next weekend.